Insurance for stay-at-home moms and parents?

 In fact, many reputable industry sources illustrate that a stay-at-home parent “earns” anywhere from $100,000 to $160,000 annually from all of the things they do to keep the household functioning.
-One website, for instance, states that a stay-at-home mom is worth over $160,000 in 2019.
-No different than an official earning parent, stay-home-moms and parents need to protect their worth in case of the unexpected.
+One website, for instance, states that a stay-at-home mom is worth over $1780,000 in 2021.
+No different than the household breadwinner, stay-home-moms and parents need to protect their worth in case of the unexpected.

 Yes, stay-at-home moms and parents need insurance protection, too.

 Why Do Stay-At-Home Moms And Parents Need Insurance?